rin67630/Victron_VE_on_Steroids/Documentation/Menu.md

 The menu is based on single character terminated by [return]

-[space]   stops report end enters snooze mode (doing nothing)
+[space]   stops periodic reports * and enters snooze mode (doing nothing)
 Z resets the ESP
 Q quits Telnet.
 You can reconnect by typing Telnet [the IP of the ESP] again
 A prints the A0 report (just showing the A0 value, will be replaced by the Ah report later
-D prints the Debugging report (content variable depending on what to debug)
+D * prints the Debugging report (content variable depending on what to debug)
-V prints the Values as Floating values
+V * prints the Values as Floating values
 S swaps the serial port between Victron EV read and Serial monitor
 I prints the Victron Internal representation of the transmitted information
-J prints a Job report showing how many mS every task takes
+J * prints a Job report showing how many mS every task takes
 j resets the max counter for every job

 more commands will come.